...

 Closing Remarks

 Maintaining a safe warehouse requires a culture of awareness and commitment to established protocols.
-Safety is not static—it evolves with new risks and challenges.
+Safety is not static – it evolves with new risks and challenges.
 By fostering a proactive safety culture, both employees and management can create a more efficient, productive, and secure work environment.

-FAQ I Workplace Safety
+FAQ | Warehouse Safety

 The Occupational Safety and Health Administration (OSHA) sets and enforces standards to ensure safe and healthful workplace conditions.
 For the warehouse industry, OSHA provides regulations that cover safety measures, training requirements, and hazard communication, helping to protect warehouse employees from potential accidents and injuries.